At 643 pounds, Jeff Butts felt he was running out of options.

 - I love TFAR (thoughts > feelings > actions > results).

-He attributes his tremendous success to the combination of bariatric surgery and changing his longstanding thought patterns and addiction to food.
+He attributes his tremendous success to the combination of bariatric surgery and changing his longstanding thought patterns.

 - After losing 314 pounds, he donated 314 pounds of dog food to a local shelter.